Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Single-BOB-Single-Eve Scenario

-Next, for comparison, we define the performance gap between the proposed FSA and benchmark schemes as follows. \begin{definition}[Performance gap] Under the above assumptions, the achievable secrecy rates of MAs nd FPAs are given by
+In addition, for comparison, we define the performance gap between the proposed FSA and benchmark schemes as follows. \begin{definition}[Performance gap\footnote{Compared with MA and FPA, the proposed FSA generally needs a wider system bandwidth due to the operation of frequency hopping.
+For ease of comparison, we assume the same signal bandwidth for the three antenna configurations such that $ \sigma_{{\rm MA}}^2 = \sigma_{{\rm FPA}}^2 = \sigma_0^2 = BN_0$, where $N_0$ denotes the noise power spectral density, leading to the respective achievable rates in \eqref{eq:MA rate} and \eqref{eq:FPA rate}.}] \emph{The achievable secrecy rates of MAs and FPAs are given by}